Hunting for Neutrino Texture Zeros with Muon and Tau Flavor Violation: Patterns of CLFV observables from two-zero textures

 \subsection{Information from colliders}

-Determining $\Lambda_\text{UV}$ --- the scale at which an enhanced flavor symmetries may emerge to generate or protect the texture zeros, typically far above the energy scales accessible to high-energy or high-intensity frontier experiments --- based on the above-discussed RG effects would require knowledge of the absolute strength of the triplet Yukawa couplings, that is, of $Y_{\Delta\mu\tau}$ in our parameterization.
-Extracting this parameter is, in principle, possible at the LHC or future colliders.
+Determining $\Lambda_\text{UV}$ --- the scale at which an enhanced flavor symmetry may emerge to generate or protect the texture zeros, typically far above the energy scales accessible to high-energy or high-intensity frontier experiments --- based on the above-discussed RG effects would require knowledge of the absolute strength of the triplet Yukawa couplings, that is, of $Y_{\Delta\mu\tau}$ in our parameterization.
+Extracting this parameter is, in principle, possible at the LHC or future colliders by measuring the triplet mass and combining this piece of information with the coefficients of the dimension-six operators obtained from low-energy processes.
 For instance, if $\Delta$ lies not far above the TeV scale, it can be pair-produced at the LHC through the electroweak Drell-Yan process, $pp\to \Delta^{++}\Delta^{--}$ --- see e.g.~Ref.~\cite{Cai:2017mow, Ashanujjaman:2021txz}.
 These doubly-charged states are expected to decay dominantly to charged leptons since the $W^\pm W^\pm$ decay mode is suppressed by the small $L$-breaking parameter $\mu_\Delta$, leading to spectacular 4-lepton signatures, \mbox{$pp\to \Delta^{++}(\to \ell^+\ell^+) \Delta^{--} (\to \ell^-\ell^-)$}.
 The current lower bound $m_{\Delta}\gtrsim 1$~TeV~\cite{ATLAS:2022pbd} was obtained performing such kind of search and assuming equal BRs for the $\Delta^{\pm\pm}$ decays.
 In addition, directly producing $\Delta^{\pm\pm}$ pairs even heavier than the TeV scale would be possible at a future high-energy muon collider~\cite{InternationalMuonCollider:2025sys} --- see~\cite{Li:2023ksw, Maharathy:2023dtp} for dedicated studies within the minimal type~II seesaw model --- or at the proposed $\sqrt{s} \approx 100$~TeV $pp$ colliders FCC-hh~\cite{FCC:2018vvp} and SppC~\cite{CEPCStudyGroup:2018rmc}.
 In particular, $\Delta^{++}$ can also be singly produced via $\mu^+\mu^-\to \mu^-\ell^-\Delta^{++}$~\cite{Jia:2024wqi} at a $\mu^+\mu^-$ collider or through $\mu^+\mu^+\to \Delta^{++}(\gamma)$~\cite{Dev:2023nha, Das:2024kyk} at a $\mu^+\mu^+$ collider such as the $\mu$TRISTAN proposal~\cite{Hamada:2022mua}.
 Compared to pair production, these single production modes require a lower energy threshold so that producing $2-3$~TeV $\Delta^{++}$ could be feasible for near-term technology.